hjagodzinski/C-Mock/README.md

 #### Specifying expectations ####

-To specify the expectations you use Google Mock's macros as you would normally do.
+To specify the expectations you use Google Mock's macros as you normally would do.
 The functions are mocked as long as its corresponding mocker class instance exists.
 This allows to easily control when the functions are mocked.
+If a mocker class instance does not exist, the real function is called.

 ```cpp
 {